Botopai50/RHH-Portsteste/ports/released/valleycore/valleycore/README.md

 # Installation
 Download the Linux (non-compat) version with `download_depot 413150 413153 6005910083361727734` or with GOG.
-Copy all game assets to `valleycore/gamedata`, then download ValleyCore from https://github.com/a9ix/ValleyCore/releases and add the `tar.gz` file to `ports/valleycore/`.
+Copy all game assets to `valleycore/gamedata`, then download ValleyCore-SMAPI from https://github.com/a9ix/ValleyCore/releases and add the `tar.gz` file to `ports/valleycore/`.
 Game will be patched on first run.

 If using SMAPI you can add mods to `gamedata/Mods`.